 Professor of Mechanical Engineering, Rose-Hulman Institute of Technology

 This session will introduce strategies for programs to use in transitioning to EAC’s revised criteria in 2019-20 and beyond.
 We will review a fictitious sample self-study, Upper-State University, used in PEVC training.
-During this time, you will review the current performance indicators used at Upper-State and map those indicators that support the revised criteria (C3 […]
+During this time, you will review the current performance indicators used at Upper-State and map those indicators which support the revised criteria (C3 […]

 Demand for cybersecurity jobs is estimated to exceed 1 million unfilled positions worldwide, and among the most sought after in the field are cybersecurity engineers.
 Cybersecurity engineers design secure network solutions to protect against advanced persistent threats, and they develop and engineer secure systems, perform assessments and penetration testing, and manage security technology and audit/intrusion […]